uvd/sui-move-intro-course/unit-one/lessons/6_hello_world.md

 sui client publish --path <absolute local path to the Sui Move package> --gas-budget 30000
 ```

-The output should look something like this if the contract was successfully deployd:
+The output should look something like this if the contract was successfully deployed:

 ![Publish Output](https://github.com/sui-foundation/sui-move-intro-course/blob/main/unit-one/images/publish.png)